dmaivel/dmaivel.github.io/content/posts/virtualization-in-usermode.md

 what causes these faults.
 ```

-By utilizing {{< note title="fork and ptrace" >}} note that neither of these solutions will necessarily grant you the abilty to elegantly switch between 32-bit and 64-bit; so, instead of modfying the segment registers, you could use `posix_spawn` to launch architecture specific vms {{< /note >}}, we bring down the risk of corruption significantly as we are able to spawn a clone of our current process, effectively splitting into two.
+By utilizing fork and ptrace[^8], we bring down the risk of corruption significantly as we are able to spawn a clone of our current process, effectively splitting into two.
 Our forks only task is to signal **PTRACE_TRACEME** and **SIGSTOP**, allowing the parent to attach to the child process and begin initialization.

 ## basic physical memory implementation